willis240/willis240.github.io/README.md

 - Completed the next two chapters from the Data Scientist with Python track
 - Got the Google Pinging Project properly displaying with Grafana
 - Found a problem with the string formatting when increasing the number of pings in a single run and fixed said problem by having the string offset be determined by the end rather than the beginning
+- Continued working on the Data Scientist with Python track

 ## About Me